- Is delaying aging a better strategy than preventing cancer, heart disease and obesity for wellness?

 Energy is required in the organization to determine efficiency and wellness.
 When it falls below a critical level, we begin to see the organization within the quantum cell change and tissues begin to fail.
 These changes can be seen with MRI or in biophotons emitted from the cell.
 We can also see it in an altered hormone panel, which is a crude measure of the electrical and redox potential across the entire organism.
 It is sensitive but not specific in its ability to carry information.

-An MRI, however carries a ton of sensitivity and specificity for the problem at hand.
+An MRI, however, carries a ton of sensitivity and specificity for the problem at hand.
 This is why cancer cells look so different than a normal cell on MRI.
-Cell water in cancer is radically different in health and cancerous cells.
+Cell water in cancer is radically different in healthy and cancerous cells.
 Looking at a lab test can never give you that resolving power.

 The redox potential is best measured by the activity of glutathione and cysteine levels in your tissues, and by how water is allowed to act in a cell to make a large exclusion zone.